-In the last section we defined a sound deductive proof method for $PGL^+\forall$ clauses and queries based on the triviality axiom and the $PGL^+\forall$ inference rules.
+In the last section, we defined a sound deductive proof method for PGL+ \forall clauses and queries based on the triviality axiom and the PGL+ \forall inference rules.
 Now we are interested in automating this deductive process.
-For this purpose, taking into account that $PGL^+\forall$ queries are existentially quantified and unification for fuzzy constants is available in $PGL^+\forall$ unit clauses (by the SU inference rule), we define a deductive proof method oriented to $PGL^+\forall$ queries which is based on the MP, QC and WR inference rules, and a directional unification algorithm of fuzzy constants.
-However, because of the soundness of the $PGL^+\forall$ proof method is relative to a context determined by a domain U and an interpretation m of object constants, before defining the unification algorithm and the proof procedure for $PGL^+\forall$ queries we have to fix a particular $PGL^+\forall$ context, and thus, we are led first to formalize the notion of $PGL^+\forall$ program.
+For this purpose, taking into account that PGL+ \forall queries are existentially quantified and unification for fuzzy constants is available in PGL+ \forall unit clauses (by the SU inference rule), we define a deductive proof method oriented to PGL+ \forall queries that is based on the MP, QC and WR inference rules, and a directional unification algorithm of fuzzy constants.
+However, because the soundness of the PGL+ \forall proof method is relative to a context determined by a domain U and an interpretation m of object constants, before defining the unification algorithm and the proof procedure for PGL+ \forall queries, we have to fix a particular PGL+ \forall context, and thus, we are led first to formalize the notion of PGL+ \forall program.

-As in classical logic programming systems, a $PGL^+\forall$ program clause is either a fact or a rule which are defined as follows:
+As in classical logic programming systems, a $PGL^+\forall$ program clause is either a fact or a rule that is defined as follows: